Wellposedness, exponential ergodicity and numerical approximation of fully super-linear McKean--Vlasov SDEs and associated particle systems: Introduction

 Our \textit{first main contribution} concerns wellposedness and propagation of chaos (PoC) results for the finite time horizon $[0,T]$ case.
 The critical nontrivial hurdle of this setting is in establishing $L^p$-moment bounds for $p>2$ under the presence of the super-linear growths of $f$, $f_{\sigma}$ and $\sigma$ -- \textit{this issue appears solely due } to the simultaneous presence of nonlinearities (in space and measure) in the drift and diffusion, otherwise techniques like those of \cite{adams2020large} or \cite{kumar2020wellposedness} would suffice.
 To overcome this hurdle, we introduce a new condition dubbed `additional symmetry', which is new in the literature (to the best of our knowledge).
-For a quick perspective, we suggest the reader glance at Lemma \ref{AppendixLemma-aux1} and \ref{AppendixLemma-aux2} (in Appendix) and the proof of Theorem \ref{Thm:MV Monotone Existence} to see how one deals with the convolution terms and to note the importance of the `additional symmetry' condition -- a discussion on this latter condition is presented in Remark \ref{rem-on-additionalSymmetry}.
+For a quick perspective, we suggest a glance at Lemma \ref{AppendixLemma-aux1} and \ref{AppendixLemma-aux2} (in Appendix) and the proof of Theorem \ref{Thm:MV Monotone Existence} to see how one deals with the convolution terms and the necessity of the `additional symmetry' condition -- a discussion is presented in Remark \ref{rem-on-additionalSymmetry}.
 We also address a propagation of chaos result \cite{Sznitman1991,Meleard1996,fournier2015rate,delarue2018masterCLT,dosReisSalkeldTugaut2017} for this class.
 We show the interacting particle system, obtained by replacing $\mu^X$ by the system's $N$-particle empirical distribution, recovers the original MV-SDE in the particle limit $N\to \infty$.
 Under a very mild higher-integrability assumption, a convergence rate is obtained.

 Our \textit{second main contribution} addresses another key element of MV-SDE theory which is the existence and uniqueness of an invariant probability measure and exponential convergence to it (i.e., ergodicity).
 This is a particularly important property in applications involving statistical inference \cite{belomestny2021semiparametric} (usually in neuroscience \cite{ableidinger2017stochastic,buckwar2020spectral,buckwarbrehier2021FHNmodelandsplittingBSTT2020,genon2021parametric,genon2022inference}) or associated long-term behaviour connected to metastability \cite{2013doublewell,tugaut2013self,adams2020large}.